-schedname Is the job stream name jobname Is the job name.
+Is the job name.

 JNUM Is the job number created by Tivoli Workload Scheduler before submitting the job.
 Identifies a specific instance of a job within a given production date.

-Monitoring and d canceling jobs l I This section explains how you can monitor and cancel jobs using the Dynamic Workload Console or the conman command.
+Monitoring and canceling jobs

+This section explains how you can monitor and cancel jobs using the Dynamic Workload Console or the conman command.

 You can use the Dynamic Workload Console or the conman command line to monitor the status of submitted jobs, retrieve the job output, and cancel jobs if necessary, as you normally do in Tivoli Workload Scheduler.
 You can also use the Dynamic Workload Console to view their status since it provides more detail on jobs processed through dynamic workload broker.
-I Job statuses in dynamic workload broker correspond to the following statuses in